dschalk/score2/README.md

 # The Game of Score
-_An extension of github.com/jaspervdj/websockets as implemented by yesodweb/wai/wai-websockets_
+_An extension of github.com/jaspervdj/websockets as implemented by yesodweb/wai/wai-websockets_ Running on a $5/month Digital Ocean droplet.[Digital Ocean](www.digitalocean.com/?refcode=1d035c466e8d)

 ## Rules of "Score"
 Four dice are rolled.
 The default die are two six-sided, one twelve-sided, and one twenty-sided die.
 The goal is to make the number "20" in two or three steps using addition, subtraction, multiplication, division, and/or concatenation.